 Jakub T. Kedzierski

-Dr. Jakub T. Kedzierski is a senior staff member in the Chemical, Microsystem, and Nanoscale Technology Group.
+Dr. Jakub T. Kedzierski is a senior staff member in the Advanced Materials and Microsystems Group.
 At Lincoln Laboratory, he has led the work on low-power electronics, two-dimensional electronic materials, and microfluidics.
 He served as the assistant group leader in the Advanced Silicon Technology Group, where he designed an ultralow-power subthreshold CMOS technology, built one of the world's first top-gated graphene transistors, and helped to initiate the microfluidic research program in the Advanced Technology Division.